When I started growing ginger root I expected it to be difficult. It's not.

 If your garden has reasonable soil just dig in some compost and that should be good enough.
 If your soil is too heavy you can make a raised bed or a small hill or ridge to improve drainage.

 You can cut or break up the ginger rhizomes in little pieces with a couple of growing buds each.
 Or just plant the whole thing.
-Plant your ginger root five to ten centimetres deep, with the growing buds facing up.
+Plant your ginger root five to ten cm/2-4 inches deep, with the growing buds facing up.

 Growing ginger doesn't take up much room at all.
 Every rhizome you plant will first only grow a few leaves, in the one spot.
 Over time it will become a dense clump and very slowly get bigger, but only if it isn't harvested.